The technologies that will shape the business landscape in 2019 | Computing

 However, it is arguable that the implementation and subsequent impact of many of these technologies has been gradual rather than explosive, with change coming at a steady and consistent pace.

 This is most evident within the world, where barriers including budget and existing legacy systems are prevalent.
-In business, digital transformation is frequently disrupted by such obstacles, but thanks to the widespread acceptance of technologies such as cloud – for which EMEA organisations lead the way with an 84 per cent adoption rate – they are now being overcome.
+In business, digital transformation is frequently disrupted by such obstacles, but thanks to the widespread acceptance of technologies such as cloud computing – for which EMEA organisations lead the way with an 84 per cent adoption rate – they are now being overcome.

-As a result, the way has been paved for 2019 to be a year of significant and rapid evolution, with the emergence of a raft of complementary technologies, all of which can shape the way we work for years to come.
+As a result, the way has been paved for 2019 to be a year of significant and rapid evolution, with the emergence of a raft of complementary technologies, all of which can the way we work for years to come.

 5G finally arrives